Creating Job Definitions#

 Fundamentally, jobs implemented as Omniverse application services declare a set of extensions which should be enabled by the application, and the path to the endpoint that one of them exposes in order to fulfill the task.

 The process should be familiar to you if you have already created an Omniverse extension, as it follows the typical development workflow.
-For clarity, a few details nonetheless about the example above, where we are:
+For clarity, a few details nonetheless about the example above, where we:

-1. Providing configuration options to the Omniverse application, so it can launch in a state that will allow it to perform the work it will receive.
+1. Provide configuration options to the Omniverse application, so it can launch in a state that will allow it to perform the work it will receive.

-2. Specifying the location of the extension(s) that we expect the Omniverse application to load for us.
+2. Specify the location of the extension(s) that we expect the Omniverse application to load for us.

-3. Enabling any extension we require from the Omniverse application, along with the one that will act as the entrypoint for incoming requests to kickstart the execution of the task.
+3. Enable any extension we require from the Omniverse application, along with the one that will act as the entrypoint for incoming requests to kickstart the execution of the task.

 This entrypoint extension is expected to expose an endpoint that the location defined by the task_function option of the schema.
 This endpoint, implemented using the Service stack, will be called by the Agent tasked with performing a job, and that will supply the endpoint with any information it needs in order to execute the work.